 It is our goal to empower teachers to build leadership competencies by creating innovative STEM programs for their students, schools and communities.
 Click here to learn more about the Space Exploration Educator Crew.

-To apply to be a member of the Space Exploration Educator Crew, fill out the Space Educator Expedition Crew Program form and submit no later than Dec.
-11.
+To apply to be a member of the Space Exploration Educator Crew, fill out the Space Educator Expedition Crew Program form and submit no later than deadline.

-Please follow Space Center Houston on Facebook to get updates about the center and SEEC.
-To collaborate and discuss SEEC with other educators, join the SEEC Facebook group or tag your posts with #SEEC2021.
+Follow Space Center Houston on social media to get updates about the center and SEEC!
+To collaborate and discuss SEEC with other educators, join the SEEC Facebook group or tag your posts with #SEEC2024.
 We hope to create an interactive forum of discussion, frequently asked questions and a way for all participants to maintain a relationship throughout the entire year.

-Educators from across the world joined us for inspiring keynote presentations, interactive sessions and engaging tours at the 26th annual Space Exploration Educators Conference in February.
+Educators from across the world joined us for inspiring keynote presentations, interactive sessions and engaging virtual tours at the 29th annual Space Exploration Educators Conference.